ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 # Fork/join parallelism

-Any problem that can be neatly subdivided is a good candidate for _fork/join parallelism,_ as provided by the `parallel` library’s `fork_join*` functions.
+Any problem that can be neatly subdivided is a good candidate for _fork/join parallelism,_ as provided by the `parallel` library’s `fork_join*` functions **(XX link to .mli)**.
 For example, a very expensive way to add four integers (I promise the other examples are more substantial) would be this:

 <a id="code-add4"></a>
 ```ocaml